-Current Community Offerings
+Current Community Program Offerings

 - Justice Seekers Writing Circle: This women's writing group meets on Tuesdays in one-hour sessions.
 They meet for five weeks, four times a year–in spring, summer, fall and winter.
 Contact Bonnie Nuemeier for more information.